valentingc/miso-serverless-middleware/README.md

 Install dependencie in all packages with `npm install`.

+To build the solution locally, please obtain your own copy of the [ghz](https://github.com/bojand/ghz/releases) benchmark tool.
+Download the `ghz-linux-x86_64.tar.gz` release, unzip the archive, and add the `ghz` binary to `./setup/benchmark/evaluation`.
+This is because our Dockerfile copies the binary so that we can use the tool in the pod.
+We did not modify the tool and do not distribute their binary in this repository.
+All details including license and their copyright notice can be found in their [GitHub Repository](https://github.com/bojand/ghz).

 ## Deploying
 MISO can be installed standalone or integrated with OpenFaaS.
 Script does not work on Windows, you need a Unix-based system like Ubuntu!